Restaurant menu dayparts: what is it & why should you have one? How to create a daypart?

 Dayparting menu example of a fast food restaurant - version 1

-After 4 pm, you can schedule a different menu version where you add a discount on ham sandwiches so that the excess stocked-up food gets sold.
+During the afternoon drive, you can schedule a different menu version where you add a discount on the sandwiches so that the excess stocked-up food gets sold.

 Dayparting menu example of a fast food restaurant - version 2